Kemper Family Foundations

 - Kemper Museum contributes to the high quality of life of those who live and work in the Greater Kansas City area.
 There is never a charge to experience Kansas City’s contemporary art museum.

-- Kemper Museum is a 501c3 non-profit organization, and an important part of the civic fabric of Kansas City.
+- Kemper Museum is a 501c3 non-profit public charity, and an important part of the civic fabric of Kansas City.